alisi1989/Polaris/README.md

 where users can select options to create a threshold line and annotate SNPs in addition to the required arguments described above.
 In particular, users can specify: 1) an iHS Y-value with the `"--threshold-line"` flag for outlier values (e.g., 2); 2) a specific color of the threshold line using the `"--color-line"` flag (e.g., red); 3) threshold for annotating statistics with rs identifiers in absolute numbers (e.g., 2, 3, 4) with `"--rs-annot"` flag; and 4) specify (yes or no) if users want to add labels (rs identifiers) to dots with the `"--label-annot"` flag.
 Because labels can overlap, this flag gives users the option to remove the labels for a cleaner plot, if they prefer.

-Other noteworthy features include: i) changing the size and/or color of each dot in Manhattan plots with the `--size–dots` flag; and ii) creating a list of genes harboring outlier iHS values in a *.txt file using `"--gene–annot"`.
+Other noteworthy features include: i) changing the size and/or color of each dot in Manhattan plots with the --size–dots flag; and ii) creating a list of genes with iHS statistics larger or smaller than a particular threshold value (e.g., 4.1, meaning iHS<-4.1 and iHS>4.1) using "--gene–annot".
+These genes will be saved to a *.txt file.

-For this latter feature (`"--gene–annot"`), if users wish to include gene annotations in the Manhattan plots, they will need to prepare a separate text file, or use the one already provided in this repository in the `Gene-Reference` folder, for the gene annotation in tab-delimited format and use the command `--gene-file` followed by the .txt file:
+For this latter feature ("--gene–annot"), users also will need to specify the --gene-file flag with the HG38_UCSC_refGene_filtered.txt (e.g., --gene-file HG38_UCSC_refGene_filtered.txt).
+Using the —gene-annot and —gene-file flags together, the resulting genes will be saved to a *.txt file.
+While we provide a reference file to annotate by gene name (HG38_UCSC_refGene_filtered.txt), users may want to use another reference file.
+If so, this reference file should be formatted as below.
+However, it is our recommendation that users utilize the gene reference file that we provide.

 ```
 chr    start    end    gene